 #1.
 The figure on the right of the picture resembles the appearance and description commonly applied to a “Master” invented twenty or more years after HPB’s death by the controversial English Theosophist C.W.
 Leadbeater.
 He was the first to invent and describe the appearance and details of this individual, who he named the “Master R.” (for Rakoczy or Racokzy) and who he claimed had previously been Comte de Saint Germain.
 It was Leadbeater who first sowed the initial seeds for today’s New Age obsession with “Saint Germain,” who is worshipped (and channelled!) by many as a so-called “Ascended Master.”

 HPB did indeed have personal knowledge of a “Hungarian Initiate” (her words) or “Magyar Philosopher” (Col. Olcott’s words) but never named or identified this individual in any way.
 He is only very briefly mentioned a few times and it is apparent that his connection and involvement with the Theosophical Movement was not as close or direct as that of other Adepts.
-She also never suggested him to be St Germain, although there is good evidence to suggest that she did have knowledge regarding the actual St Germain.
+She also never suggested him to be St. Germain, although there is good evidence to suggest that she did have knowledge regarding the actual St. Germain.
 More has been written about the fake “Master R.” in the article Theosophy Warns Against Ceremonial Magic and Who Was Saint Germain?

 #3.
 Looking at the “photo,” it becomes immediately apparent that if HPB were to stand up from her seated position, she would then be of almost the same height as the three men behind her.
 This cannot be so, especially since the real Master Morya is described as being a very tall individual, of at least 6’5″ tall.

 But the “photo” is no photo at all.
 It has been found to be merely a black and white photograph of this drawing by an unknown artist, which is thought to date from sometime between the 1930s and 1950s.